jess-of-the-woods/tid_til/notes/linux/terminal.md

 - use `-type` & a letter, such as `f`: files, `d` directories, `l`: symbolic links etc. e.g. `find / -type d -iname "filename"`

 hint: pipe results to less

+### locate
+based on an index of filesystem which is updated once a day. therefore can be out of date. some directories such as /tmp are excluded based on  `/etc/updatedb.conf`: config file for locate
+- `locate "*.mp3"`
+- `sudo updatedb`: to update 'locate' database/index

 ### grep
 - 'G'lobal 'Re'gular expression 'P'rint (regex), used to look for line that matches a pattern inside files